vincentclee/csci4300-web_programming/05-test-driven_development/README.md

 34. Can you see the TODOs in your Task view?
 First, use the **Window/Show View** command to display the Task list – it should attach itself as a tag in the bottom window.
 If you don’t see all your TODO tags, you can configure the Task pane by using the Window/Preferences command and searching for Task Tags.
 Note that in this configuration, a //FIXME comment will rise to the top of your TODO list!

 That’s it!
 Save your work and rest.
 If you have been working with a partner, ask in class about how to share your files among partners.
 Next time, we will see how to adapt this class as a JavaBean.

+##CustomerAccount becomes a JavaBean

+###CSCI 4300
+**Before you start:** You should have completed the second iteration of the credit card project, which adds purchases or creates an error message,  and created a JSP page as a Web view for the **CustomerAccount** class.
+Ready to write some Java code?
+Let’s go!
+1. Launch Eclipse, and open the CreditCard project .
+Bring up your **CustomerAccount** class  in your editor.
+Modify the class comment to clarify what to change, in case we forget (or don’t clearly understand):To make CustomerAccount into a JavaBean, we need to define the properties exchanged between JSP and Bean:
+a. **Properties read by the JSP page from the Bean:**  every piece of data that the page must display.
+This includes all of the customer data, the credit limit and unpaid balance, and the error message.
+Your should already have getter methods for all of these properties:
+b. **Properties sent by the JSP page to the Bean:** the amount of a new purchase.
+We already have a method named addPurchase that does this, but JavaBeans must express all inputs and outputs as getter and setter methods.
+This is easily accomplished by wrapping addPurchase with a setter method:
+Note that the spec  for the new setter method is nearly the same as the addPurchase spec, because the methods do the same task!
+Remember that method specs should tell what the method accomplishes, not the implementation details of how the method accomplishes its job (in this case, calling another method).
+Setter methods must return void, so we have dropped the return type from setPurchaseAmount.
+I would recommend against simply refactoring addPurchase into setPurchaseAmount, since we use the Boolean return value from addPurchase in the test code.
+2. Of course you will want to write test code for this new method, won’t you?
+Since the logic should be the same as for the addPurchase method, you may just copy the code and carefully make the appropriate changes.
+Remember that I will whack your grade if you copy your own code without reading it and modifying it as appropriate.
+Make sure the tests pass before proceeding.
+Hint: there’s no more return type!
+3. Now it is time to “marry” the Bean to the JSP.
+Open the JSP page and replace the import statement with a <jsp:useBean> tag as shown above.
+This would be a good time to review the description of useBean in your text!
+The  part tells Tomcat to keep this object around from one request to the next, so that we can accumulate an unpaid balance.1
+4. Delete all the  Java Scriptlets and Expression Scriptlets in your JSP page.
+These will be replaced with Bean references.
+5. Save all the files and rerun the application.
+If it looks as if Eclipse has not incorporated all your changes, use the Project/Clean command.
+6. Uh-oh!
+The JSP page now has an error.
+Checking down through the stack trace, you should see that our friend Jasper is upset with us,which means there is a problem translating our JSP.
+In particular, Bean classes must have a no-arg constructor.
+So, we must add such a constructor, and then setter methods for the account number (we already have setters for the customer name, address, etc. ) We had very good reasons for not writing such a constructor before, but we need it now.2
+7. Add some code to the testConstructor method  in CustomerAccountTest to validate creating a CustomerAccount with the no-arg constructor, then populating it with setter methods.
+Make sure you see the green bar before proceeding.
+8. OK, now add the <jsp:setProperty>  tags into  the JSP page to populate the Bean:
+9. Theoretically, the <jsp:setProperty> tags should automatically cause the Bean setter methods to fire.
+Since this is getting a bit mysterious, add some debug printouts to verify that these methods are in fact being invoked:
+10. Run this puppy and see if the printouts appear on the Console.
+11. Now, use <jsp:getProperty> tags to extract the properties from the Bean:
+12. Now, add an input form to add a new purchase.